Financial-Times/o-crossword/README.md

 1. tapping again should highlight the other direction
 1. the grid you tapped on you can enter characters into
 1. the next cell will then be selected and ready for entering a character
+1. clicking on the now selected cell should switch between across/row on that cell if available.